-Having incorporated mitigation measures, it is concluded that the Cork City Development Plan 2022-2028 is not foreseen to give rise to any adverse effects on the integrity of any European Site, alone or in combination with other plans or projects.
-This evaluation is made in view of the conservation objectives of the habitats or species, for which these sites have been designated.
+It is concluded that Variation No. 1 to the Cork City Development Plan 2022-2028 to be adopted7 will not give rise to any effects on any European sites, alone or in combination with any other plans, programmes and projects (including those listed in Appendix IV).